 - Think about “worst-case scenarios”, “what ifs”, or “emergency situations”.
 If one is likely, you should probably consider putting your travel on hold.

 - Avoid people at all costs.
 Wear an n95 mask or scarf covering your mouth and nose.

 If you’re planning to travel, first check the CDC and WHO websites for updates and advice.
 Also, look for any health advisories that may be in a place where you plan to travel.
 You may also want to talk with your doctor if you have health conditions that make you more susceptible to respiratory infections and complications.

 The Future of Medical Tourism Amidst the COVID-19 Pandemic

-Medical tourism industry, like the travel industry, is hard-hit by the ongoing COVID-19 pandemic.
-The countries around the world implemented measures like stay-home, social-distancing, lock-downs, and travel restrictions to contain and flatten the virus curve.
+The medical tourism industry, like the travel industry, is hard-hit by the ongoing COVID-19 pandemic.
+The countries around the world implemented measures like stay-home, social distancing, lock-downs, and travel restrictions to contain and flatten the virus curve.

 It is reported that around 100,000 patients canceled their planned medical trips, mainly elective or non-urgent procedures, in March alone.
 There are estimated some 500,000 more cancellations to occur through the third quarter of 2020.

-“Over 90% of bookings were cancelled or rescheduled from the end of March to now,” Ron Elli, Ph.D., the CEO of Mexico Bariatric Center.
+“Over 90% of bookings were canceled or rescheduled from the end of March to now,” Ron Elli, Ph.D., the CEO of Mexico Bariatric Center.